hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 	mkdir ngs_course

-Copy the data folder `unix_lesson` from a shared folder on Orchestra into your new directory using the following command:
+Copy the data folder `unix_lesson` from a shared directory/folder on Orchestra into your new directory using the following command:

 ```$ cp -r /groups/hbctraining/ngs-data-analysis2016/unix_lesson/ ngs_course/```

 >'cp' is the command for copy.
 This command required you to specify the location of the item you want to copy (/groups/hbctraining/unix_oct2015/) and the location of the destination (.) please note the space between the 2 in the command.
 The "-r" is an option that modifies the copy command to do something slightly different than usual.
-The "." means "here", i.e. the destination location is where you currently are.
+The "." means "here", i.e. the destination location is your current location or current directory.

 ## Starting with the shell

 We have each created our own copy of the data folder into our home directory, **unix_lesson**.

 Let's go into the data folder and explore the data using the shell.
-We will do this sequentially using the `cd` command. `cd` stands for "'"change directory".
+We will do this sequentially using the `cd` command. `cd` stands for "change directory".

 	$ cd ngs_course